KSUA

-Prehistory of KSUA
+FCC Programming Requirements

+Noncommercial licenses are available only for "educational" purposes.
+TV stations must show that the licenses will be used "primarily to serve the educational needs of the community; for the advancement of educational programs; and to furnish a nonprofit and noncommercial television broadcast service."
+This includes transmitting "educational, cultural, and entertainment programs."
+FM radio licensees must be nonprofit educational organizations that advance "an educational program."

+In practice, though, the FCC has allowed the stations to determine for themselves whether they have produced programming of this sort.
+The commission has intentionally left "educational programming" undefined, describing public broadcasting instead in terms of what it is not: Public stations "are not operated by profit-seeking organizations nor supported by on-the-air advertising," with their "positive dimensions" determined by "social, political, and economic forces outside the Commission."

+Because noncommercial stations have an educational mission, whose contours have been left unspecified, the FCC has never adopted public interest programming rules for noncommercial stations, such as requiring that a certain amount of airtime be dedicated to local news KSUA has won statewide and national broadcasting awards.

+History

 KSUA-FM did not go on the air until the mid-1980s, but the station's roots stretch back for two decades before that, to the first UAF radio station, KUAC-FM.
 KUAC, the Fairbanks North Star Borough's public radio station, went on the air October 1, 1962, operating out of the Constitution Hall studios KSUA now occupies.
 KUAC was the first public radio station in Alaska, and also the first FM station serving the Interior.
 It would blaze the trail for other stations to come.
 In 1971, KUAC moved its radio and new TV broadcasting facilities into the lower level of the UAF Fine Arts Building.

 KUAC was joined a decade later by carrier current outlet KMPS, the precursor to KSUA.
 Established by the UAF student government, KMPS went on air March 24, 1971.
 It was a "Progressive rock" campus radio station.
 The existing AC electoral wiring in the dorms and other campus buildings were used as a broadcast antenna; only AM radios near the buildings could receive its signal.

 KMPS quickly tired of its limited listener base.
 In the mid-1970s, the push to become a licensed on-air broadcaster began.
 For that, a new call sign would be needed.
 Unlicensed carrier current stations have no claim on or requirement for a call sign, and in 1978, the FCC assigned the KMPS-FM call sign to a station based in Seattle, Washington.